KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 4. Typo: Found `Magic Mirror` in file `MMM-Chess-Daily.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-chromecast by flo80](https://github.com/flo80/MMM-chromecast)